- The How to get help in Windows 10 pop up is fairly common in Windows 10 users.

-- Check the F1 Keyboard Key is not Jammed
+- Check whether the F1 key is jammed or not

 - Edit the Registry

-1. Check the F1 Keyboard Key is not Jammed
+1. Check whether the F1 key jammed or not

 - Open the Win + X menu with the Windows key + X hotkey.